spidermoy/OnTheFly_ModelChecking/README.md

 =======

-This repository contains a functional implementation in Haskell of the algorithms included in the article _Effcient On-the-Fly Model Checking for CTL★_.
+This repository contains a functional implementation in Haskell of the algorithms included in the article _Effcient On-the-Fly Model Checking for CTL★_ (Bhat, Girish, Rance Cleaveland, and Orna Grumberg).

 It's important to say this method works without Büchi automatons.
 In the words of the authors: